matschaffer/vim-islime2/README.md

 For the video-inclined [watch it here](http://www.youtube.com/watch?v=33Hz6OguYT8).

 It lets you send commands from Vim to an iTerm2 session.
 This is handy if you need to run a command repeatedly (like a test) and want to see the output.
-This is especially nice in text-mode Vim, but it should work fine from MacVim's GUI too.
+This is especially nice in text-mode Vim, but it works fine from MacVim's GUI too.

 It works by using AppleScript to switch to the next iTerm2 Pane (using `Cmd+]`), writing the appropriate text then switching back (using `Cmd+[`).